Jammy2211/PyAutoGalaxy/docs/overview/overview_3_modeling.rst

-This result contains the full posterior information of our non-linear search, including all parameter samples, log likelihood values and tools to compute the errors on the lens model.
+This result contains the full posterior information of our non-linear search, including all parameter samples, log likelihood values and tools to compute the errors on the model.

 This is contained in the ``Samples`` object.
 Below, we show how to print the median PDF parameter estimates, but many different results are available and illustrated in the `results package of the workspace <https://github.com/Jammy2211/autogalaxy_workspace/tree/release/notebooks/results>`_.